(2026) Healthcare Costs in Malaysia: What Expats Need to Know

 Vaccinations are highly recommended for expatriates due to the risk of tropical diseases like dengue, malaria, and other infections.

-Average vaccine costs:
+Average vaccine costs in Malaysia:

 Public hospitals: 100 - 200 MYR per dose (approx. 21 - 42 Euros) Private clinics: 300 - 500 MYR per dose (approx. 62 - 104 Euros)